dwyl/learn-alpine.js/drag-and-drop.md

 >
 ```

-We have added the `data-id` attribute to store the item's id and created the
+We have added the `data-id` attribute to store the
+`item.id` and created the
 `$dispatch('update-indexes')` event.

 In `app.js` we listen to the event in the Hook: